kozodoi/website/_pages/p1_portfolio.md

   <li> &#128200; <a href="#PROJECT_2">Fair machine learning in credit scoring applications </a></li>
   </ul>

   <p>Click "read more" to see project summaries.
 Follow GitHub links for code and documentation.
-Scroll down to see more Machine Learning and Deep Learning projects grouped by application areas.</p>
+Scroll down to see more ML projects grouped by application domainas and links to further pages with my work.</p>

 </div>